ttnleipzig/.github/README.md

 # TTN repository infrstracture

 Wan learn more about TTN Leipzig?
-Go to [REAMDE](./profile/README.md)!
+Go to our profile [README.de](./profile/README.md)!